23 Best Things to Do in Maui for Your Bucket List

 For those who enjoy hiking, the Waihe’e Ridge Trail is a must-do on your Maui bucket list.

-This challenging 4-mile roundtrip hike rewards you with panoramic views of the Pacific and lush valleys, making it an unforgettable experience.
+This challenging 4-mile roundtrip hike rewards you with panoramic views of the Pacific and lush valleys.

 As you ascend the trail, the terrain varies, taking you through lush forests, bamboo groves, and open ridges.

-Keep an eye out for native plants and wildlife as you navigate the picturesque landscape, and don’t forget to bring plenty of water and sunscreen to stay hydrated and protected during your hike.
+Keep an eye out for native plants and wildlife, and don’t forget to bring plenty of water and sunscreen to stay hydrated and protected during your hike.

 waihee ridge trail maui hawaii